-Students must be enrolled at Conway Christian School for all final semesters (10th, 11th, 12th grades) and all earned grades must be from a pre-approved accredited institution.
+Students must be enrolled at Conway Christian School for all final semesters (10th, 11th, and 12th grades) and all earned grades must be from a pre-approved accredited institution.
 The student with the highest GPA is the Valedictorian and the student with the second highest GPA is the Salutatorian.
-Beginning with the Freshman class 2018-19, the GPA will be calculated for Valedictorian and Salutatorian using only core classes.
+Beginning with the Freshman class 2018-19, the GPA will be calculated for Valedictorian and Salutatorian using only core classes (4 Bible, 4 English, 3 Science, 4 Social Studies, & 4 Math; in case of a tie with GPA, highest grade average will be chosen).